 IMS may transfer Personal Information to third parties for processing, including, market research, data processing services, collection, service agents, and for other goods and services.
-IMS will require these third parties to safeguard all Personal Information in a way that is consistent with IMS’ measures and/or as regulated by law.
+IMS requires these third parties to safeguard all Personal Information in a way that is consistent with IMS’s measures and/or as regulated by law.

-When IMS contracts with third parties, they are given only the information necessary to perform the services as set out in the contract.
-The third parties are prohibited from storing, analyzing or using the Personal Information transferred by IMS for any other purpose.
-The third parties are required to protect Personal Information transferred by IMS in a manner that is consistent with privacy policies and practices established by IMS.
+When IMS contracts with third parties, they are given only the Personal Information necessary to perform the services as set out in the contract.
+Third parties are prohibited from storing, analyzing or using the Personal Information transferred by IMS for any other purpose without your prior express consent.
+These third parties are contractually required to protect Personal Information transferred by IMS in a manner that provides a level of protection consistent with privacy policies and practices established by IMS.

 IMS will use care when disposing of or destroying Personal Information in order to prevent unauthorized access to the information.

-When an individual requests it, IMS will give the individual access to Personal Information about them which are in the possession or control of IMS.
-In certain exceptional situations IMS may not be able to give individuals’ access to all of the Personal Information about them.
+When an individual requests it, IMS will give the individual access to Personal Information about them which is in the possession or control of IMS.
+In certain exceptional situations IMS may not be able to give individuals access to all of the Personal Information about them.

 IMS will identify from whom it collected the Personal Information, to whom it has disclosed the Personal Information, and how and when the information was disclosed.
 IMS will take this data from its records, and will provide it to the individual.

 In some cases, IMS may not provide access to Personal Information that is in its possession or control.
 This may occur when: